DriveFlow-CRM/DriveFlowWeb/README.md

 ### Code Scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Coding Standards

+This project follows a comprehensive set of coding standards designed to ensure consistency and maintainability.
+Please refer to the [Coding Standards](src/CODING_STANDARDS.md) document for detailed guidelines on:

+- Project structure
+- Routing standards
+- Authentication implementation
+- Component organization
+- Styling approach (Tailwind CSS + Angular Material)
+- State management with NgRx
+- Error handling
+- Data models

+All contributors should review and follow these standards when working on the project.

 ## Building for Production